github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 Each external v2 runner config selects demand orchestration separately from its compute provider.
 The required `orchestration_provider` wrapper has one supported provider today: `experimental.multi_runner_config.<runner_config>.orchestration_provider.webhook`.
 It owns the runner config's lifecycle and maximum runner count, registration scope, matcher, build-queue overrides, scale-up, scale-down, pool, and job-retry settings.
 The wrapper is intentionally typed as a provider boundary so later orchestration implementations can be added as mutually exclusive siblings without moving common settings again.

-The runner config also populates exactly one typed compute-provider block, such as `experimental.multi_runner_config.<runner_config>.compute_provider.ec2`; that block's presence must be known during planning because it determines capacity routing.
+The runner config also populates exactly one typed compute-provider leaf, such as `experimental.multi_runner_config.<runner_config>.compute_provider.aws.ec2`; that leaf's presence must be known during planning because it determines capacity routing.
 Multi-runner resource preconditions enforce both selections and the public contract's cross-scope and plan-shaping rules, while each provider implementation validates its resolved internal contract.

-After resolving global `experimental.compute_provider.ec2` values with the selected runner config's `compute_provider.ec2` overrides, `multi-runner` preserves the typed wrapper expected by `runner-config`.
-The direct contract is `compute_provider = { ec2 = { ... } }`, not a flat EC2 object.
-Runner-config validates that exactly one compute-provider block is non-null, derives the provider type from that block, and passes `compute_provider.<provider>` to the selected provider module as its nested `config` object.
-It independently validates the exact-one `orchestration_provider = { webhook = { ... } }` wrapper and invokes the selected root orchestration provider with provider-neutral common objects such as `runner`, the Lambda substrate, SSM, observability, and the selected compute-provider capabilities.
+After resolving global `experimental.compute_provider.aws.ec2` values with the selected runner config's `compute_provider.aws.ec2` overrides, `multi-runner` preserves the namespaced typed wrapper expected by `runner-config`.
+The direct contract is `compute_provider = { aws = { ec2 = { ... } } }`, not a flat EC2 object.
+Runner-config flattens each populated namespace and provider leaf into an internal dispatch key such as `aws_ec2`, validates that exactly one leaf is non-null, and passes `compute_provider.aws.ec2` to `module.compute_aws_ec2[0]` as its nested `config` object.
+The webhook runtime registry still receives the provider type `ec2`; the namespace is part of Terraform dispatch so different clouds can expose similarly named services without colliding.
+Runner-config independently validates the exact-one `orchestration_provider = { webhook = { ... } }` wrapper and invokes the selected root orchestration provider with provider-neutral common objects such as `runner`, the Lambda substrate, SSM, observability, and the selected compute-provider capabilities.

-Binary discovery is completed before the runner-config call. `config.experimental.translation.tf` enriches the final canonical runner config at `compute_provider.ec2.binaries_syncer.s3`, leaving `s3` null when synchronization is disabled.
+Binary discovery is completed before the runner-config call. `config.experimental.translation.tf` enriches the final canonical runner config at `compute_provider.aws.ec2.binaries_syncer.s3`, leaving `s3` null when synchronization is disabled.
 The `module.runner_configs` call then passes that runner config's wrapped `compute_provider` object unchanged.
-Runner-config and the EC2 provider therefore receive the typed provider-owned shape; neither expects a bare `{ arn, id, key }` object directly at `compute_provider.ec2.binaries_syncer`.
+Runner-config and the EC2 provider therefore receive the typed provider-owned shape; neither expects a bare `{ arn, id, key }` object directly at `compute_provider.aws.ec2.binaries_syncer`.

 Runner-config creates or selects the runner IAM role, but the current EC2 provider owns the role's default trust-policy document.
 Each provider implementation supplies a small `trust-policy` submodule that accepts `additional_trust_policy_json` and returns the final `assume_role_policy`.
 The full provider separately returns its nested `provider` contract containing `policies.runner`, `policies.scale_up`, `policies.scale_down`, and `policies.pool`, component environment variables, and provider resources.
 When runner-config creates the runner role, it uses the isolated trust-policy output and attaches the returned runner policies.
 An external role bypasses both operations, so its caller owns trust and permissions.
 Runner-config passes the scale-up, scale-down, and pool capabilities to the selected orchestration provider in either case.
 A provider never creates or attaches the common runner IAM role.